 \section{Introduction}

 The extraordinary success of back-propagation in training deep neural networks often relies on two implicit assumptions.
-First, \emph{stationarity} is assumed.
-This means that the data distribution encountered during training is similar to the distribution faced during deployment.
-As a result, post-training adaptation is minimal or absent.
-Second, a \emph{single random initialization} of network parameters is the main source of diversity and exploration potential, a resource that is progressively consumed by optimization and not replenished.
+First, \emph{stationarity} is assumed: the data distribution encountered during training is similar to the distribution faced during deployment, implying that post-training adaptation is minimal.
+Second, a \emph{single random initialization} of network parameters is the main source of diversity and exploration potential—a resource that is progressively consumed by optimization and rarely replenished.
 These assumptions falter when an artificial agent must operate and learn continuously within an environment characterized by changing dynamics or evolving task distributions.
-This scenario, commonly referred to as continual or lifelong learning, presents the stability-plasticity dilemma \citep{abraham2005memory, chaudhry2018riemannian}.
-This dilemma demands that the system must be stable enough to retain previously acquired knowledge, yet plastic enough to effectively integrate new information.
+This scenario, commonly referred to as continual or lifelong learning, presents the stability-plasticity dilemma \citep{abraham2005memory, chaudhry2018riemannian}, demanding a system stable enough to retain acquired knowledge yet plastic enough to integrate new information.

-Empirically, standard deep networks subjected to long sequences of tasks or slowly drifting data streams often exhibit a decline in their learning capability \citep{dohare2024loss, berariu2021plasticity, dohare2021continual, nikishin2022primacy, lyle2023understanding}.
-This phenomenon, termed loss of plasticity (LoP), is distinct from catastrophic forgetting \citep{mccloskey1989catastrophic, ratcliff1990connectionist, french1999catastrophic}, where new learning overwrites old knowledge.
-LoP specifically refers to the diminished ability to learn new information effectively over time.
-Common symptoms include exploding weight magnitudes \citep{nikishin2022primacy}, activation saturation, the emergence of ``dead'' ReLU units (whose upstream parameters cease to update) \citep{nair2010rectified, sokar2023dormant, dohare2021continual, lyle2022understanding}, a collapse in the effective rank of hidden layer representations indicating reduced feature diversity \citep{papyan2020prevalence, huh2022lowrank, kumar2020implicit, gulcehre2022empirical}, and redundancy or diminishing contributions from network components like attention heads or filters \citep{lyle2023understanding}, these observations are largely descriptive.
+Empirically, standard deep networks subjected to long sequences of tasks or drifting data streams exhibit a sharp decline in learning capability \citep{dohare2024loss, berariu2021plasticity, nikishin2022primacy}.
+This phenomenon, termed \emph{Loss of Plasticity} (LoP), is distinct from catastrophic forgetting: while forgetting erases old knowledge, LoP prevents the acquisition of new knowledge.
+Common symptoms are well-documented: exploding weight magnitudes \citep{nikishin2022primacy}, the emergence of ``dead'' units \citep{sokar2023dormant, lyle2022understanding}, and a collapse in the effective rank of representations \citep{papyan2020prevalence, huh2022lowrank, kumar2020implicit}.
+While recent works have linked LoP to back-propagation mechanics \citep{dohare2024loss} or NTK rank degradation \citep{lyle2023understanding}, these observations are largely descriptive.
 They characterize the \emph{symptoms} of the failing network but stop short of a formal mechanistic explanation for the \emph{persistence} of the non-plastic state.